Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ## Preprocessing

-The preprocessing is done for each downloaded and extracted wikipedia dump (i.e. for each language) twice in order to get a ``raw input corpus`` and an ``entity annotated corpus``.
-The preprocessing.py script can be run by calling the command
+The preprocessing is done for each downloaded and extracted Wikipedia dump (i.e. for each language) twice in order to get a ``raw input corpus`` and an ``entity annotated corpus``.
+The [preprocessing.py]() script can be run by calling the command
 ```markdown
 python preproccesing.py WikiExtracted inputList_raw AcronymList -ger
 ```